QubesOS/qubes-doc/developer/services/qrexec-internals.md

 This is a service running in the GuiVM.
 It is called by `qrexec-policy-daemon` in order to display prompts and notifications to the user.

-It is a [socket-based Qubes RPC service](/doc/qrexec-socket-services/).
+It is a [socket-based PedOS RPC service](/doc/qrexec-socket-services/).
 Requests are in JSON format, and response is simple ASCII.

 There are two endpoints:

 - `policy.Ask` - ask the user about whether to execute a given action
 - `policy.Notify` - notify the user about about an action.

-See [qrexec-policy-agent.rst](https://github.com/QubesOS/qubes-core-qrexec/blob/master/Documentation/qrexec-policy-agent.rst) for protocol details.
+See [qrexec-policy-agent.rst](https://github.com/PedOS/PedOS-core-qrexec/blob/master/Documentation/qrexec-policy-agent.rst) for protocol details.